 For example, the Applicant expects to hire ABC Legal Counsel to prepare loan and other closing documents in connection with a QLICI.
 In addition, the tax credit investor for this transaction will require the CDE to pay the tax credit investor’s legal costs in connection with its QEI investment.
 To pay these expenses, the CDE will pass both expenses along to the QALICB.
 In this example, both the CDE and tax credit investor’s costs are obligations of the CDE and should be reported as expenses.
 The CDE should also report as income from the QALICB the anticipated payments made by the QALICB to the CDE.

-Does the Applicant need to include fees charged by consultants contracted by the Applicant (or an Affiliate) and charged directly to investors or the QALICB in Table D3?

-Yes, the Applicant should include fees charged by, or paid to consultants contracted by the Applicant (or an Affiliate), but that are paid directly by investors or QALICBs.
-An offsetting expense equaling the amount paid to the contractor should be recorded as an expense of the CDE and the amount paid directly by the investor or QALICB to the contractor should be reported as Income in the appropriate field in Table D3.
-Also, the Applicant must disclose and discuss these payments in the narrative response to Question 33(f), and clearly state the amount of the fee charged to the QALICB or investor.

 How should the Applicant record interest expense and interest income associated with a leveraged loan?

 The Applicant should record these items in Table D3 consistent with the Applicant’s customary accounting practices.
 The narrative response to Question 33(f) must explain how these items are currently being recorded in the applicable financial statements.
 If the Applicant does not have an NMTC Allocation, it should explain how it is currently recording expenses and interest income associated with its current loan products.